Charles G. Hull

 About 5G Studio Collaborative

-5G Studio Collaborative goes after visionary clients with challenging projects, which lead to highly inspired designs.
-With a holistic approach to collaborating, the firm focuses on such factors as the life cycle of a given building, costs and marketability, and design aesthetic.
-Founded in 2005, 5G Studio is an award-winning firm with global praise for its innovative and fresh designs, spanning 10 countries and serving high-profile clients.
-The firm has received the 2016 Architecture Firm of the Year Award, a 2016 United Masonry Contractors Association Golden Trowel Awards Honorable Mention for Restoration, an IIDA Lavish Most Innovative Design Award, and many more.
-Led by experienced professionals like Jim Viviano, the firm’s projects have been featured in publications like Commercial Property Executive, Arch Record, Hotel Business, Forbes, Design, Film Journal International, Curbed and The Dallas Business Journal.
+5G Studio Collaborative goes after visionary clients with challenging projects, a significant choice that has produced inspired designs.
+With a holistic approach to collaboration, the firm tackles its work based on a profound understanding of the life cycle of a given building, its relevant costs, and marketability, and ultimately, its design aesthetic.
+Founded in 2005, 5G Studio is an award-winning firm that has earned global praise for its innovative and fresh designs found across ten countries.
+Many of its projects were created for high-profile clients and have won multiple recognitions.
+In the past, the firm has received the 2016 Architecture Firm of the Year Award, a 2016 United Masonry Contractors Association Golden Trowel Awards Honorable Mention for Restoration, an IIDA Lavish Most Innovative Design Award, and much more.
+The firm’s projects have been featured in publications like Commercial Property Executive, Arch Record, Hotel Business, Forbes, Design, Film Journal International, Curbed, and The Dallas Business Journal.

 “Study Nature and be Inspired.” – Jim Viviano

 5G Studio designed the office headquarters for Georgia’s AIA branch in 2014.
 The 2,000-square-foot structure is small but sleek and occupies one corner of the Woodruff Volunteer Center in downtown Atlanta.
-The office is positioned behind a colonnade beneath the building and is completely transparent, with glass walls connecting employees to passersby and encouraging shared knowledge about the organization’s mission.
-The structure is known for its large, vertical bifold door, which is made out of locally sourced oak trees that, if not used for this office design, would have been added to the chipper.
-At 1,000 pounds, the door was manufactured by Schweiss, engineered by Foresite Group and installed by Eutree.
-It can be opened to create a large conference or meeting area or lecture space, and closed to meet with the wall, seamlessly creating a gallery space suited to hosting events.
-The transparent nature of the office encourages pedestrians to gaze into the workspace and observe meetings, lectures, or events taking place inside.
+The office is positioned behind a colonnade beneath the building and is completely transparent, with glass walls connecting employees to its bustling metropolitan landscape.
+The structure is known for its large, vertical bi-fold door, which is made out of locally sourced oak trees that, if not used for this office design, would have been sent to the chipper.
+At 1,000 pounds, the door was manufactured by Schweiss, engineered by Foresite Group, and installed by Eutree.
+It can be opened to create a large conference, a meeting area, or lecture space, and closed to attach to the wall, seamlessly creating a gallery space suited to hosting events.

 IA Interior Architects